Artin-Schreier quandles of involutions in absolute Galois groups: Laurent series and other examples

+and this calculation shows that the quandle structure we get on the set~$\hatZ$ by transport of structure is given by~\hbox{$a\rhd b=2a-b$}.

 \begin{proof}[Proof of Theorem~\ref{thm:Laurent}] The statement is void if the field~$F$ is not formally real: if the Laurent series field~$F(\!(t)\!)$ can be ordered, so can the subfield~$F$.
 In particular, we can assume that the field~$F$ has characteristic~$0$.
-We start by choosing an algebraic closure~$F(\!(t)\!)^\alg$ of the Laurent series field~$F(\!(t)\!)$.
-Inside it, we find the field~$F^\alg(\!(t)\!)$, where~$F^\alg$ is the algebraic closure of the field~$F$ inside~$F(\!(t)\!)^\alg$.
-Then, we have a short exact sequence
+For these fields, it is known that the absolute Galois group~$\Gal(F(\!(t)\!))$ is a semidirect product~(cf.~\cite{vdD+R}); in fact, there is an isomorphism~\hbox{$\Gal(F(\!(t)\!))\cong\hatZ\rtimes\Gal(F)$}~(see~\cite[Prop.~4.1(e)]{Geyer--Jarden}).
+The multiplication takes the form